Early Breast Cancer Treatment

 - PARP inhibitor therapy

-These drug therapies travel throughout the body to get rid of cancer cells that may have spread from the breast.
+These drug therapies travel throughout the body to kill or disable cancer cells that may have spread from the breast.
 They may be called systemic therapy or adjuvant therapy.

-Some drug therapies are given by vein (through an IV) or injection under the skin, and some are pills.
+Some drug therapies are given through an IV into a vein or by an injection under the skin, and some are pills.

 Which treatments you will need after surgery depends on factors such as: